The Normandy D-Day Tour from Paris

 Normandy D-Day Tour from Paris via Train Itinerary

-This Paris to Normandy tour is our #1 bestseller for close to two decades.
-For good reason: It’s the expert local guide.
-The comfortable train ride.
-It’s the small group.
-More than anything, it’s the uplifting story of June 6th, 1944 that helped free France and end World War II in Europe.
+This Paris to Normandy tour has been our #1 bestseller for nearly two decades—and for good reason.
+It offers an expert local guide, a comfortable train ride, and a small group experience.
+Above all, it tells the amazing story of June 6, 1944, when Allied forces helped free France and ultimately end World War II in Europe.

-As with all of our day trips from Paris, this is a small group excursion with eight persons maximum per tour.
-This tour often sells out, so please book early to get your preferred tour date.
+As with all our day trips from Paris, this is a small-group excursion with a maximum of eight guests per tour.
+The tour often sells out, so please reserve your spot early to secure your preferred date.

 Departure Time: Before 7:00 a.m.